 “Additional” means, in the context of offset credits, greenhouse gas emission reductions or removals that exceed any greenhouse gas reduction or removals otherwise required by law, regulation or legally binding mandate, and that exceed any greenhouse gas reductions or removals that would otherwise occur in a conservative business-as-usual scenario.

-“Adjusted Clinker and Mineral Additives Produced” means annual amount of clinker and mineral additives (limestone and gypsum) derived by using the following metric: Adjusted clinker and mineral additives produced = clinker produced x (1 + (limestone and gypsum consumed)/clinker consumed)).
+“Adjusted Clinker and Mineral Additives Produced” means annual amount of clinker and mineral additives (limestone, gypsum, baghouse dust, and grind aids) derived by using the following metric: Adjusted clinker and mineral additives produced = clinker produced x (1 + (limestone, gypsum, baghouse dust, and grind aids consumed)/clinker consumed)).

 “Adjusted Hulled and Dried Pistachios” means the raw pistachios that have been received and subjected to a hulling and drying process.
 Hulling is the process of removing pistachio hulls that cover pistachio shells and kernels.
 Drying is the process of reducing the moisture content of hulled pistachios.
 Adjusted hulled and dried pistachios shall conform to the sampling methodology specified in the “Representative Sampling” section of “Agriculture Shipping Point and Market Inspection Instructions for Pistachios in the Shell” (U.S. Department of Agriculture 2005), which is hereby incorporated by reference, and the weight shall be corrected to five percent moisture.